Associate Professor Michael Penniment AM - Medical Director/Radiation Oncologist

 She has also maintained active research collaborations internationally with the Children’s Oncology Group, International Society of Paediatric Oncology and the Proton and Photon Consortium Registry, and nationally with the Trans-Tasman Radiation Oncology Group (TROG) as an investigator in a number of TROG trials.

-Dr Hansford is an integral part of the Bragg team and has a keen interest in proton therapy, research and the equity of care for young brain cancer patients.
+Prof. Hansford is an integral part of the Bragg team and has a keen interest in proton therapy, research and the equity of care for young brain cancer patients.

 Associate Professor Scott Penfold is the Lead Medical Physicist at the Australian Bragg Centre for Proton Therapy and Research (ABCPTR).
 He is an Affiliate Associate Professor with the Department of Physics at the University of Adelaide.
 He previously worked as a medical physicist with the Radiation Oncology Department at the Royal Adelaide Hospital.